 I've always loved musicals and I've previously written them for stage ("Butterfly" at the Goodspeed Opera House), film and TV (an all-sung CBS pilot titled "Shangri-La Plaza"), but for years pop songs were my primary focus.
 It's great to come full circle with this show.
-Tickets are on sale now at the PPT website, ppt.org.
-More U.S. dates after our 3-week run in Pittsburgh will be announced soon.

 One of the most gratifying things I've experienced in my career are the reactions I receive when people find out I'm the writer of the “DuckTales” song.
 I get to hear great stories about their happy childhood memories of the song.
 And since the reboot, parents not only share their memories of the original version, but also tell me about the joy their own kids are getting from the song today.
-That's something I never would have dreamed of when I wrote it thirty years ago.
+That's something I never would have dreamed of when I wrote it thirty-plus years ago.

 I also enjoy checking out the newest YouTube performances of the "DuckTales" song done by fans.
-Over 500,000 versions that have been uploaded so far and there are more to watch every month.
+Over 1,000,000 versions that have been uploaded so far and there are more to watch every month.
 As a writer, there is no greater compliment than to have that many people cover your work.
 I genuinely appreciate everyone's fondness for the song (and show), as well as their creativity.